 ALASKAN CRUISE EXCURSIONS

-Back in May, I was lucky enough to go on an Alaskan cruise with Princess Cruise Lines.
+Back in May, I was lucky enough to go on an Alaskan cruise with some of my best friends courtesy of Princess Cruise Lines.
 It was one of the best times of my life and I would definitely do it again!
 A couple weeks ago I told you about my exciting Whale Watching Excursion at Icy Strait Point in Hoonah, Alaska, which was our first stop.

 JUNEAU, ALASKA PORT